Partrester12/Vicky3BuildingEffeciencyOptimizer/README.md

 # Step 4 What do I do with this information?

-The equlibrium prices given by this program roughly equate to prices you want to have in your game, for your buildings to be optimally efficient.
+The equilibrium prices given by this program roughly equate to prices you want to have in your game, for your buildings to be optimally efficient.
 So for example if the optimal price for steel is +75%, then that means you don't want to build any more buildings producing steel than you have to.
 This doesn't mean it's bad to build more steel, since construction will be cheaper with cheaper steel, but it means that the buildings producing steel will be less profitable.

 ...Or this is how I understand it.
 Check out Generalist Gaming's video on the topic and figure for yourself what to do with this information!
 (https://www.youtube.com/watch?v=Jn1RbW4t-M8)

-Also take note that this program maximizes the **Net equlibrium efficiency** of all the buildings.
-This means that there are other equlibrium points, but the ones given by this program optimize the **net value** of all the selected buildings!
+Also take note that this program maximizes the **Net equilibrium efficiency** of all the buildings.
+This means that there are other equilibrium points, but the ones given by this program optimize the **net value** of all the selected buildings!

 Also take into consideration that MAPPY is not accounted for in these calculations, but regardless the prices given by this program should be 'close' to optimal

 # Step 5 Notes and bugs

 Here's a few tips and tricks for editing the spreadsheet whilst the program isn't finished.
-If you want to add for example sub farms or gove centers, which you obviously cannot build yourself, then just set the construction value to like 10000 or something very large, so that the construction efficiency won't get warped by these buildings.
+If you want to add for example sub farms or gov centers, which you obviously cannot build yourself, then just set the construction value to like 10000 or something very large, so that the construction efficiency won't get warped by these buildings.

-# (Link to Generalit Gaming's spreadsheet: https://docs.google.com/spreadsheets/d/1NDUwUWHlNuQTWMejK0Agv8gC3fn6ujiXKE9WfVmjFBc/edit#gid=0)
+# (Link to Generalist Gaming's spreadsheet: https://docs.google.com/spreadsheets/d/1NDUwUWHlNuQTWMejK0Agv8gC3fn6ujiXKE9WfVmjFBc/edit#gid=0)